Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     See also: [How to run your own Beacon Chain](https://dev.to/q9/how-to-run-your-own-beacon-chain-e70)

-Note, that reading the deposit contract requires an enabled ETH1 connection, for example:
+Note, that reading the deposit contract requires an enabled ETH1 connection which can be achieved with `--eth1-enabled`.

-`--eth1-enabled --eth1-endpoint="localhost:8545"`

 !!! example